 Section 1 Scope.

 Members shall not engage in harassment on the basis of sex, gender, gender identity or expression, sexual orientation, physical appearance, disability, race, color, religion, national origin, class, age, or profession.
 Harassing or abusive behavior, such as unwelcome attention, inappropriate or offensive remarks, slurs, or jokes, physical or verbal intimidation, stalking, inappropriate physical contact or proximity, and other verbal and physical conduct constitute harassment when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of a member’s continued affiliation with DSA;

 - Submission or rejection of such conduct by an individual is used as the basis for organizational decisions affecting such individual; or

 - Such conduct has the purpose or effect of creating a hostile environment interfering with an individual’s capacity to organize within DSA.

-- Other protected classes.
-Harassment based on categories not encompassed by those listed in section (a) will be evaluated at the discretion of the HGO and Steering Committee representatives.
+Harassment based on categories not encompassed by those listed in section 1.1 will be evaluated at the discretion of the HGO and Steering Committee representatives.

 - “Unwelcome” means in the sense that the member did not solicit or incite it, and in the sense that the member regarded the conduct as undesirable or offensive.
 See Henson v.
 City of Dundee, 682 F.2d 897, 903 (11th Cir.
 1982).